widelands/widelands/doc/sphinx/source/development.rst

 Static variables that could be modified by multiple threads concurrently are a no-go.

+Some of our external libraries are not thread-safe.
+Therefore, images must not be loaded or rendered by any thread other than the one that performed the initialization of the image-related libaries.

 Why std::set<SomePointer*> is a bad idea
 ----------------------------------------